amjadali-110/Ai-and-Prompt-Engineering/README.md

 Here, I upload AI prompts to perform different tasks and operations.

-If you are using ChatGPT, please use the following browser extension for more accurate results: https://chromewebstore.google.com/detail/aiprm-for-chatgpt/ojnbohmppadfgpejeebfnmnknjdlckgj
+- If you are using ChatGPT, please use the following browser extension for more accurate results: https://chromewebstore.google.com/detail/aiprm-for-chatgpt/ojnbohmppadfgpejeebfnmnknjdlckgj
+- Also Remember ChatGPT Allows maximum 32,000 characters long user-input.

-You can also use LLM Studio on your local machine.
+- You can also use LLM Studio on your local machine.